Overview of Multiple Sclerosis (MS)

 Once we have dampened down the inflammatory process, and taken care of the underlying infective agents, we set about restoring your cells that have been damaged by the chronic inflammation.
 This is done at the molecular level with the two main areas of healing occurring within the cell membrane, and within the mitochondrial regions of your cells and nuclei (the energy powerhouses which produce your everyday energy requirements).

-The following is a list of alternative treatments that can be in conjunction with primary treatment:
+The following is a list of alternative managements that can be in conjunction with primary management:

 - Mechanical aid devices: cane, walking stick, wheelchair